Please note that some posts contains affiliate links & I will be compensated if you make a purchase after clicking on my links Find out More

 STRAY CAT ARRIVES

 The blue eyed stray had a blue collar, so I figured the youngster came from a neighboring home.
-The shivering kitty wasn’t full grown–a bit bigger than Seren (but she’s only 5 pounds)–and looked like coyote bait to me.
+The shivering kitty wasn’t full grown–a bit bigger than Seren (but she was only 5 pounds)–and looked like coyote bait to me.
 Anyway, I planned to bring the stray inside at least for the night, and find the owners who surely must be frantic missing the little thing.

 Magic barked when I opened the door, and sent the cat racing away.
 Well dang, that solved the issue!
 But just in case, I called for the pretty thing.